ahdis/chmed/input/pagecontent/dosage.md

 #### Free Text
 Describes an unstructured posology consisting of free text.

+In the exchange format CH EMED, the dosage is given as free text for the unstructured form.

 **Example:** Free text.

-CHMED21A format for free text posology object:
+CHMED21A format for Free Text:
 ```
 {
 	"T": 2, // Free text posology object